Roger Bate

 Roger Bate is a British educated economist who has held a variety of positions in free market oriented organizations.
 His work focuses on solving the problem of counterfeit and substandard medicines, particularly those in the developing world.
 He also works on US and international aid policy, performance of aid organisations, and health policy in developing countries, particularly with regard to malaria control and the use of DDT.
 He consulted for the tobacco industry in the mid-'90s, though the extent of this work is disputed.
 He is currently a fellow of the American Enterprise Institute and the Institute of Economic Affairs, and he was on the board of directors of Africa Fighting Malaria.

 Early life and education

 Bate was a tennis coach from 1984 to 1986 and between 1986 and 1989 worked as a research analyst for Warburg Securities and Charles Stanley Stockbrokers.

 Bate attended Thames Valley University and 1n 1992 graduated with a BA in economics, then University College, London graduating with a MSc in Environmental Resource management in 1993.
 He studied economics at the University of Cambridge and in 1994 obtained an MPhil in land economy.

 Career

-He later worked for the Institute of Economic Affairs.In 1993, Bate worked for the Institute of Economic Affairs, a British free market think tank, and founded the Environmental Unit.
+In 1993, Bate worked for the Institute of Economic Affairs, a British free market think tank, and founded the Environmental Unit.
 In 1994, he started the European Science and Environment Forum (ESEF).

+The Ecologist magazine described Bate as having "midwived British climate denial".